 Taste the soup at this point and if it doesn't have as much ham flavor as you'd like, you can add a small amount of "ham bouillon" such as the one above made by Goya.
 This is my favorite brand, but other brands I've used include Penzeys, Better Than Bouillon, or Knorr ham flavor base.
 (All these are relatively high in sodium so use sparingly or avoid if you're limiting your sodium intake.)

-And just for laughs, here's the original photo of this soup from 2007!
+(White Bean and Ham Soup with Chard was updated with better photos and step-by-step instructions, February 2014.
+And just for laughs, here's the original photo of this soup from 2007!)

 White Bean and Ham Soup with Chard